-A mare is said to be returned to the Stud Book when her mare return for that season is accepted.
-The listing of a mare on a previous season's stallion Declaration of Service does not constitute a return for the mare
+A mare is said to be returned to the Australian Stud Book when her Mare Return for that season is accepted.
+The listing of a mare on a previous season's stallion Declaration of Service does not constitute a return for the mare.

-Non Eligibility Resulting From Artificial Breeding
+Non eligibility resulting from artificial breeding

-A horse will not be eligible for the Stud Book or Non-Thoroughbred Register if it is produced:- or

-By any form of artificial breeding,

-From a natural covering of a mare by a stallion which in that same covering season was being bred to other mares by artificial insemination (i.e. was a semen donor).

-A horse may not be eligible for the Stud Book or Non-Thoroughbred Register if it is produced by a mare which was:-

-The subject of any artificial breeding procedure within 385 days before the birth of such produce.
+- 1. A horse will not be eligible for the Australian Stud Book or the Australian Non-Thoroughbred Register if it is produced: - (a) by any form of artificial breeding; or - (b) from a natural covering of a mare by a stallion which in that same covering season was being bred to other mares by artificial insemination (i.e. was a semen donor). - 2.
+A horse may not be eligible for the Australian Stud Book or the Australian Non-Thoroughbred Register if it is produced by a mare which was the subject of any artificial breeding procedure within 385 days before the birth of such produce.

-General Rules, Terms and Conditions
+General rules, terms and conditions